nmmichalak/novum_R_ganum/learn_r_for_psychology_research_a_crash_course/learn_r_for_psychology_research_a_crash_course.md

 > "**Tibbles** are a modern take on data frames.
 They keep the features that have stood the test of time, and drop the features that used to be convenient but are now frustrating (i.e. converting character vectors to factors)." **Source:** https://cran.r-project.org/web/packages/tibble/vignettes/tibble.html

 ## put all our variable we made into a tibble
+> * every variable we made above is seperated by a comma -- these will become columns in our dataset

 ```r